tablexi/ai_code_assistants/README.md

 8. Ask me if I want to proceed to the next step.
 ```

 This _should_ be applied any time we include a TODO.md file in our context.
-However, I've not found this to work reliably.
-If this doesn't seem to be working for you, we can add it to the context manually instead.
+However, I've found this doesn't always work reliably.
+If the instruction doesn't seem to be getting added for you, we can add it to the context manually instead.
 This uses the same approach as adding a file to the context, but selecting the Instructions option instead.

 <img src="assets/images/example__add-context__instructions.png" width="500px" />

+Now you should be able to start a new conversation, add the **docs/prompts/TODO.md** file as context and use a simple prompt like "Let's tackle the next item on our todo list" to start working through the todos.